The due date for Honors Proposals is provided in the Honors Program Calendar.

 The proposal should include a plan for accomplishing the objective(s) of the project.
 The specific details of how to write this section of the proposal will vary by academic discipline and, in some cases, by sub-field within a discipline.
 The Council encourages advisors who are inexperienced with Honors proposal writing to consult with their department heads and other colleagues about the structure of past successful thesis proposals.
 Some examples of how one might discuss a methodology or approach to different types of projects are provided below.

-- A title page formatted as shown in this example title page (pdf).
+6. A title page formatted as shown in this example title page (PDF).

-Proposals must be submitted using the Honor's Proposal Form
+Proposals must be submitted using the Honors Thesis Proposal Form.

 *The guidelines above are not exhaustive of the possible kinds of Honors projects; they are meant to illustrate the expectations of the Honors Council.
 It is rarely the case that Council asks a student to revise a proposal because Council takes issue with the method(s) for accomplishing the objective of the project.
 It is much more common that the method(s) is/are not clearly stated in the proposal.